AlexandreDiPiazza/AlexandreDiPiazza/README.md

 ### Hi there, I'm Alexandre!

-Here are some ideas to get you started:
+Master's student in Data Science at EPFL, currently doing my Master Thesis at Harvard University.
+Please find some of my research papers in the "Project-Papers" repo.

 - 🔭 I’m currently working as a visiting researcher at Harvard University.
-My work focuses on segmentation models in Connectomics
+My work focuses on segmentation models in Connectomics.
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- :page_facing_up: Some of my research papers: "Project-Papers" repo
 - 📫 How to reach me: alexandredipiazza@fas.harvard.edu
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Soccer Fan

+## Skills